 by Terry Heick

-Among the biggest changes the Common Core Standards require is the shift in the burden of general literacy.
+Among the biggest changes of modern academic standards is the shift in the burden of general literacy.
 Rather than only “writing teachers,” teaching reading and writing, now all teachers across all content areas are being asked to do so (something we’ve talked about before).